 This all depends on what the reason is and what the entire situation is.

-If a contingency wasn’t met, they reserve the right to end the deal and also refuse to accept any other offers that you make.
+If a contingency wasn’t met, they reserve the right to end the deal and refuse to accept any other offers you make.
 While you can correct the issue, this doesn’t mean that you’ll get a second chance.
 The house will either stop being on the market or go to another buyer in most cases.

 Oh, dear!
 This is not good at all, nor is it legal.
 If a seller refuses to sell the house after accepting an offer, the buyer has the right to take then to court.
-You can ask your real estate attorney and real estate agent for advice on pursuing this.
+You can ask your real estate attorney and agent for advice on pursuing this.

 Often, people wonder if a seller can back out should they receive a better offer from another potential buyer.
-This is an understandably worrisome scenario, particularly if you enter into a contract on a highly desirable home.
+This is an understandably worrisome scenario, particularly if you enter a contract on a highly desirable home.

 You don’t want someone else swooping in and snatching it right out from under your nose!
 But not to worry, sellers can no longer accept another offer from a different party once they have received an offer and a contract signed.